Skip to content

 Graph Editor

 Kease Graph Editor brings a faster, more intuitive way to fine-tune your animation curves in After Effects.
-Built for speed and creativity, it lets you visualize, edit, save and apply Easing Curves effortlessly, both Simple and Extended.
+Built for speed and creativity, it lets you visualize, edit, save and apply Easing Curves effortlessly, both Standard and Multi-keyframe.

 Mirror handles

-Move one handle of a Simple Preset’s Bezier curve and automatically mirror the opposite handle.
+Move one handle of a Standard Preset’s bezier curve and automatically mirror the opposite handle.

 Windows: Ctrl + Alt + drag